asyncjake/asyncjake.dev/README.md

 Check out the [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.

-## Alternately: Deploy anywhere static sites are supported like Github Pages
+## Alternately: Deploy anywhere static sites are supported like Github Pages but elsewhere

-TODO: Full info here, little tutorials in the docs are probably an antipattern but in this case it seems cool
+TODO: Full info here, probably a blog post on Next deployment strategies and link to it?